FinnRyder/Ireland_REI/README.md

 🤝 Acknowledgments
 ---------
-Thank you to Met Éireann and the Marine Institute for providing the data to create and validate the relative exposure index.
+Thank you to Met Éireann and the Irish Marine Institute for providing the data to create and validate the relative exposure index.
 This work was funded by the Department of Housing, Local Government and Heritage, Republic of Ireland.